cancerit/cgpAnalyseHub/README.md

 Author: Cancer Genome Project <cgpit@sanger.ac.uk>

-This file is part of cgpPindel.
+This file is part of cgpAnalyseHub.

-cgpPindel is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.
+cgpAnalyseHub is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.